zeThijs/DynEnter/readme.md

         entities being loaded in.
 If nothing happens check if the paths in the trigger output are correct.

 <img src="images/demo.gif" data-canonical-src="images/demo.gif" width="600" height="400" />

+Some last things worth noting are:
+    You can destroy the entities in the area by calling DestroyEnts_<areaname>() on the DynEnter_overlord entity.
+    Open vscripts/DynEnter/<mapname>/DynEnter_overlord.nut , for a list of the generated VScript entities